|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

 How should you approach potential members?

-So it's important to design an approach carefully.
+It's crucial to design an approach carefully.
 Look at this example:

 "Hey, do you want to come out Sunday to pick up trash and scrub graffiti off walls with some people you barely know?"